david-mangena/isPalindrome/README.md

 ```
 * Punctuation Test
 Input: "Eva, can I see bees in a cave?"
-Expected Output: false (Not a Palindrome)
+Expected Output: false (Is a Palindrome)
 ```
 ```
 * Unicode Test